 For these key reasons, it is an exciting time for early childhood special educators who can play an important role in society as positive change-makers and advocates for young children in preschool settings with special education needs.

-Explore Walden University's accredited online early childhood education degree programs for graduates and undergraduates.
+Explore Walden University's online early childhood education degree programs for graduates and undergraduates.
+Walden's BS in Early Childhood Studies and MS in Early Childhood Studies are offered in competency-based formats for those who prefer learning at their own pace.
 Get the help you need to continue your education and advance your career goals.
-Earn your degree in a convenient online format that fits your busy life.
+Earn your degree using a convenient online platform that allows you to pursue your education without disrupting your career.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.